spring-jdbc-crud/simplejdbcmapper/README.md

 Character large object database columns should be mapped to java types String or other CharSequence or char[].
 No other types are supported.

-If there is a need to use InputStream/Reader use JdbcTemplate directly for that use case.
+If there is a need to use InputStream/Reader use JdbcTemplate directly.

 ## Enum mapping
 Enums can be mapped to a database column which stores strings.